South Sudan: Groups Seek Delay to Unity Government

 "The parties should jointly provide a unified message to assure citizens of their commitment to the peace agreement.
 In the days remaining before 12 November, the principals of the parties who are signatories to the peace agreement should hold a retreat in which they develop a realistic 100-day roadmap to the formation of the R-TGoNU."

-President Salva Kiir, opposition leader Riek Machar and several other groups known as the South Sudan Opposition Alliance signed an amended agreement last year in September.
+South Sudan's key protagonists, President Salva Kiir, his former Vice President Riek Machar and several other groups known as the South Sudan Opposition Alliance signed an amended agreement last year in September.

 They initially gave May 12 as deadline to form a unity government but mediators at the Intergovernmental Authority on Development (IGAD) accepted a six-month delay.